fangyuan-ksgk/Normalizing-Flows/README.md

 Description:

 The NF-distribution-2d notebook file implements a NF to estimate a 2-dimensional distribution.
+The specific NF used here is called the Masked Autoregressive Flow.